 It’s normal to feel a little nervous meeting new people or engaging in certain social activities, like going to a party where you don’t know many people, or having to talk in front of strangers, or even a big group of friends.
 But when social avoidance escalates to the point where you spend most or all of your time alone and feel utterly unable to cope with social situations, it’s most often associated with SAD.

 Importantly, studies show social anxiety disproportionately affects members of the LGBTQ+ community.
 The overall strain associated with a (sexual) minority identity can lead to anxiety, depression, and other mental health issues.
-However, there are numerous online therapy platforms for LGBTQ+ individuals with licensed therapists that specialize in sexual and gender identity, such as Pride Counseling.
+However, there are numerous online therapy platforms for LGBTQ+ individuals with licensed therapists that specialize in sexual and gender identity.

 9. Shortness of breath or chest tightness